jswymer/mydoctest/articles/madeira-get-started.md

 # Welcome to Project "Madeira"

 Project "Madeira" is a business management solution for small and mid-sized organizations that automates and streamlines business processes and helps you manage your business.
 Signing up is easy, and you can migrate existing business data from your legacy system.
 When you have signed up for the Project "Madeira" preview, you have access to a demonstration company.
-The demonstation company contains sample data, but you can create your own sales documents, for example, or set up a bank account.
+The demonstration company contains sample data, but you can create your own sales documents, for example, or set up a bank account.

 In the preview, you can see visual guides that explain core functionality.
 These guides let you try out daily tasks such as making a sales invoice and viewing a report.
 When you want to explore Project "Madeira" on your own, you can always go back to the Getting Started tour by launching it from the Home page.